Last updated 03/02/2014.

 The development of an AML/CFT “awareness” program in line with the FATF’s 2008 mutual evaluation requirement of promoting AML/CFT education to the Canadian judiciary and citizens.

 In view of strengthening its compliance in this area, the Government of Canada published on 13 February 2013 certain amendments to the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations - SOR/2013-7 -(the Revised Regulations) in Part II of the Canada Gazette.
-These amendments are due to be enforced one year after their publication, in February 2014.
+These amendments enter into force on February 1, 2014.
 In particular, the amendments deal with deficiencies identified by the FATF in the Regulations with regard to the customer identification and due diligence requirements.

 Information supplied by: